orikiri/fetch-project/README.md

 # Fetch with pokeapi

-Create a pixelgame start page: Choose your pokemon to battle!
+Create a pixel game start page: Choose your pokemon to battle!

 what was used: